Euler systems for GSp(4): Construction of Lemma--Eisenstein classes

 \subsubsection{The Lemma--Eisenstein classes and their norm relations at $p$}

 With the above notations and choices, let us define

-We refer to these elements as \emph{Lemma--Eisenstein classes}. {\em A priori} this element depends on the auxilliary choice of integer $t$, and of a Haar measure on $H(\AA_f)$.
-However, in fact it is independent of these choices, as one can see by unwinding the definitions: letting $U$ be the subgroup $K_{M, m, n}$, we can write our Hecke-algebra element $\xi_{M, m, n}$ as a finite sum of terms $\ch(x_i U)$ which are right-invariant under $U$ and left-invariant under $W$, so that $W \subseteq V_i =H \cap x_i U x_i^{-1}$.
-For each of these terms, we can consider the composition of maps
+We refer to these elements as \emph{Lemma--Eisenstein classes}. {\em A priori} this element depends on the auxilliary integer $t$, but it follows readily from \eqref{change-t-eq} that it is in fact independent of this choice (this is essentially the same computation as Lemma \ref{lem:indept}).
+It can be written concretely as follows: letting $U$ be the subgroup $K_G(M, p^m, p^n)$, we can write our Hecke-algebra element $\xi_{M, m, n}$ as a finite $\ZZ$-linear combination of characteristic functions $\ch(x_i U)$.
+For each of these terms, if we set $U_i = x_i U x_i^{-1}$, then by hypothesis we have $W \subseteq V_i \coloneqq H \cap U_i$, and we can consider the composition of maps

-Our element is the sum of the images of $\Eis_{\mot, \uphi}^{c,d}$ under these maps, where $\uphi = \uphi_{M, m, n}$.
-The independence of the choice of Haar measure is now obvious, while the independence of the choice of $t$ is immediate from \eqref{change-t-eq}.